Disability Studies Program

 Core Function: Professional Training

 The DSP was awarded a President's Diversity Appraisal Implementation Fund to develop and provide the Disability Studies Curriculum Transformation Seminar to UW faculty.
-The DSP has offered annual conferences on topics of importance to advancing disability rights, and is currently developing a funding proposal to support the continuation of a seminar series with the medical ethics and bio-ethics departments at the University on the impact of science/medicine on individuals with disabilities.
-We have recently received a very generous gift to support faculty research and student scholarships which will be available for competitive awards in the near future.
-Details of the DSP can be found on the revised website.
+The DSP has offered annual conferences on topics of importance to advancing disability rights, addressing such issues as eugenics and disability, disability rights in Asia, human and disability rights internationally, and the ethics of medical “treatments” on individuals with ID/DD.